 Weeks 1-2 — Record yourself daily: 15 min/day: choose a Task 1 topic (family, work, hobbies).
 Set timer for 2 minutes.
 Record yourself.
 Listen back: did you pause too much?
 Use past/present/future?
 Repeat words?

-Weeks 3-4 — Find a language partner: Use HelloTalk, Tandem, or local intercambio groups.
+Weeks 3-4 — Find a language partner: Use HelloTalk, Tandem, local intercambio groups, or Talkio for solo AI conversation.
 Practice Task 2 dialogues (planning a party, choosing a gift).
 Get comfortable with natural conversation (not monologue).

 Week 5 — Mock speaking test: Simulate all 3 tasks.
 Record it.
 Score yourself on fluency, grammar, coherence.
 Success metric: Speak for 2-3 minutes on any common topic without freezing.